sinnerschrader/sinnerschrader-career/README.md

 # General

 This repository includes three parts.
 Part one is the `data` folder that includes the jobs, contact person and all other informations, that are written in markdown and compiled to the final page that is located in `docs`.
+Part two  is the `src` folder that includes the code to build the Sinnnerschrader career page.
+Part three is the `template` folder that includes all template related information. it uses handlebar.

 ## Data